Fit-For-Market Translator and Interpreter Training in a Digital Age

 Chapter 12 Zachar, Viktor: Journalistic translation in translator training in a digital age

-Csilla Szabó holds a BA in Teaching English as a Foreign Language (TEFL), an MA and a PhD in Applied Linguistics.
-She has also obtained qualifications as a translator and a conference interpreter and has taken conference interpreting courses at the European Parliament, the University of Westminster and Bradford.
-She has an experience of over 25 years of teaching TEFL and has also trained translators and interpreters at the University of West Hungary between 1994 and 2016.
-She also works as a freelance translator and a conference interpreter.
-She currently works as the head of Centre for Interpreter and Translator Training (CITT) at BME, Budapest where she teaches translation and interpreting, and she has been involved in the professional work of elaborating materials for eTransFair, an Erasmus+ project focusing on the modernization of the training of specialized translators.
+Csilla Szabó holds a BA in Teaching English as a Foreign Language (TEFL); an MA and a PhD in Applied Linguistics.
+She has also obtained qualifications as a translator and a conference interpreter and, besides working as a freelance in both fields, she has also been active as a trainer.
+She currently works as the head of Centre for Interpreter and Translator Training (CITT) at BME, Budapest where she has been involved in the professional work of elaborating materials for eTransFair, an Erasmus+ project focusing on the modernisation of the training of specialised translators.
+Her research areas include translation and interpreting pedagogy with a special focus on note-taking.

 language technology, neural machine translation, computer literacy, post-editing, e-learning, digitalization, open education resources, terminology competence, interpreting, interpreter training, journalistic translation, mentoring scheme